Southwind Adventures

 Is Bolivia safe?

 We consider Bolivia a safe destination.
-After more than 15 years of operating trips to Bolivia, our travelers have never experienced a problem with safety, whether in the cities or trekking routes.
-You can receive an updated Consular Information Sheet from the US State Department's website (http://travel.state.gov/travel/warnings.html) or call their hotline at 888-407-4747.
+After more than 25 years of operating trips to Bolivia, our travelers have never experienced a problem with safety, whether in the cities or traveling in rural tourist areas.
+You can review an updated Country information page from the US State Department website.

 What about thievery?

-Petty thievery in Bolivia's cities is not higher than in any large city in the US.
+Petty thievery in Bolivia’s cities is not much higher than in any large city in the US.
 Common sense is important.
-Use the safety deposit box at your hotel for your passport and extra money (carry only as much as you might spend) and leave jewelry and expensive watches at home.
+Use the safety deposit box at your hotel for your passport and extra money (carry only as much as you might spend each day) and leave jewelry and expensive watches at home.

 What will the weather be like?

-Cool/cold in the Altiplano (Lake Titicaca & La Paz) with daytime highs in the upper 60's and nighttime lows between 28°F and 36°F. Visit (http://weather.yahoo.com/regional/SOUTHAM.html) for current temperatures and forecasts.
+Cool/cold in the Altiplano (Lake Titicaca, La Paz, and Uyuni) with daytime highs in the upper 60’s and nighttime lows between 28°F and 36°F. See La Paz weather.

 How do I train for my trip?